SSShooter/PSN-node/readme.md

 ## serverless function

-Files in `api` folder is use for serverless function.
+Files in `api` folder is used for serverless function.
 If you use free database, it may not work well due to insufficient connection.

 ## Thanks